 We survived our first few jet-lagged days on eggs scrambled with roasted vegetables and garlic preserved in oil; super simple fare but it was delicious, not to mention incredibly inexpensive.

 In addition to grocery stores, there are specialty shops galore, some in store fronts, others utilizing space at the fresh market.
-Pasticcerias for pastries, the forno for breads, and the prosciutteria for, well, prosciutto.
+Pasticcerias for pastries, the forno for breads, the gelateria for gelato, and the prosciutteria for, well, prosciutto.
 There were shops dedicated to freshly made dried pasta, bulk dried beans, tea, and olive oil.

 The people of Italy take their food seriously.
 They savor it over leisurely evening meals.
 They indulge in fresh pastries that somehow far exceed the quality of even our best bakeries.